 Prerequisite: Political Science and International Studies 1101 (recommended).

 3307 U.S. Foreign Policy

 4 credits

 An overview over U.S. foreign policy from the Second World War to present.
 The primary objective is to acquire a general understanding of the main ideas, events, and strategies that have shaped U.S. foreign policy over the past half-century.
 Topics discussed include containment, deterrence, the nuclear arms race, humanitarian intervention and the use of force, economic assistance and trade, and a number of regional and thematic issues.
 Social Science.

 3308 American Constitutional Law

 4 credits

-Introduction to the study of the principles of constitutional law as related to the changing political, social, and economic problems of the United States; the role of the Supreme Court in the political process.
+Introduction to the study of the principles of constitutional law as related to the changing political, social, economic and environmental problems of the United States; the role of the Supreme Court in the political process.
 Social Science.

 3310 Politics of Developing Areas

 4 credits

-An examination of the political, social, and economic problems of "third world" development with Latin America as the regional area of focus.
-The models of corporatism, bureaucraticauthoritarianism, civil-military relations, and dependency theory are applied to case studies in Argentina, Brazil, Cuba, and Peru.
+An examination of the political, social, environmental policy, and economic problems of "third world" development with Latin America as the regional area of focus.
+The models of corporatism, bureaucratic-authoritarianism, civil-military relations, and dependency theory are applied to case studies in Argentina, Brazil, Cuba, and Peru.
 An examination of the role of women in development as well as the impact of development on the environment is also included.
 Sustainable development models are offered as an alternative to the failed attempts at development.
 Global Perspective, Social Science.
 Cross-listed with Cross Cultural Studies 3310.

 3311 Third World Politics

 4 credits

 The purpose of this course is to provide an introduction to the study of third world politics, a subset of comparative politics.
 Understanding global politics is important to the lives of all global citizens.
 Through the study of Africa and Asia, students will gain an understanding of terminology and concepts, types of political systems, international issues (economics, environment, socio-cultural) and changes in political systems and culture around the world.

 Social Science.

 3312 The Politics of African Diaspora

 4 credits

 This course will entail an examination of the political/historical/social processes of African nationalism and the American civil rights movement as a global phenomenon.
 Framed by the defining moments of the 20th century (i.e. WWI, WWII, the Viet Nam Conflict, the Cold War), students will examine the ideas of pan-Africanist/Nationalist thinkers such as Aimee Cesaire, Frantz, Fanon, Amilcar Carbral, Kwame Nkrumah, Marcus Garvey, W.E.B.
 DuBois, A. Philip Randolph, Martin Luther King, Jr. and Malcolm X. Topics to be explored include: the idea of African diaspora; pan-Africanism; collective self-determination; the construction of gender roles and configurations of class within nationalist discourses; and the role of African cultural expression in freedom struggles.
 We may also examine a few contemporary legacies of the diasporic African nationalist movement.
-Social Science.

-3313 Politics of Global Feminisms

-4 credits

-Students in this course will examine the development and content of a worldwide feminist movement.
-Its diversity, complexity, and contested nature is what characterizes the movement as consisting of multiple feminisms rather than a single unifying ideology and practice.
-We will examine in depth the concerns and challenges facing women in the western world in contrast to the concerns of women in Africa, Asia, Latin America, and the Caribbean in the age of globalization.
-Social Science.

-3314 The Politics of Ethnicity and Nationalism

-4 credits

-Differences between people - ethnicity, culture, race, language, religion - are at the center of most contemporary internal conflicts.
-By extension, the implications for international relations are serious since most countries in existence today are not ethnically or culturally homogenous.
-The purpose of this course is to provide an introduction to the study of ethnicity and nationalism, a serious and complex undertaking.
-Some of the critical questions we will address

-are: What is ethnicity?
-What are the sources of nationalism?
-Why are ethnic/nationalist differences seemingly so intractable?
-How might governments manage differences among citizens?
-How might international coalitions deal with ethnic/nationalist conflicts that influence the international system.

 Social Science.